 This course satisfies the General Education Criteria for:

 Limited in general to seniors in biochemistry.
 BIOC 492 is recommended for all those who plan to do research and graduate study, and it is a prerequisite for graduation with distinction in biochemistry.
 Each student who desires to do thesis research must receive written permission from a member of the biochemistry faculty.
 Accordingly, prospective students are encouraged to contact the biochemistry staff in the term prior to registration in this course.
 Students must present a thesis to receive credit in this course.
-Registration of 10 hours over two terms is expected.
-2 to 6 undergraduate hours.
+1 to 6 undergraduate hours.
 No graduate credit.
+May be repeated; enrollment is limited to three semesters.
 Prerequisite: MCB 354 and BIOC 455, or consent of instructor.

 Designed for students in biochemistry who wish to undertake individual studies of a non-Ph.D. thesis nature under the direction of a faculty member of the department.
 Approved for S/U grading only.
 May be repeated.
 (Summer Session, 1 to 8 hours).
 Prerequisite: Consent of head of department.

 Students, faculty, and invited speakers present seminars and discussions on current research topics.
 Required of all Biochemistry Ph.D. students.
 Approved for S/U grading only.
 May be repeated to a maximum of 12 hours.
 Prerequisite: Graduate standing in Biochemistry.